maciejjedrzejczyk/tldr/README.md

 - Returns the summary in Markdown format
 - Can be run as a Docker container
 - Integrates with Apple Shortcuts for easy mobile use
+- Works with any browser on any Apple device

 ## Setup and Installation